 You can learn to harness nervous energy and transform it into positive energy that will take your presentation skills to the next level.
 Just remember the three steps: Shake it out, breathe it in and transform it.

 Want to learn more?
 Check out NobleEdge’s The Art of Skilled Presentations training.
 This dynamic presentation skills training brings together theatre arts and human psychology to reduce anxiety, build confidence and move your audience to action.

 Did this post help you?
 Let us know.
 Like.
 Comment.
 Share.

 Make sure you don’t miss a single post.
 Subscribe to this blog.
 It’s free.
 All we need is your email address.
 We promise we won’t spam you.
 We’ll only send you helpful posts that will improve your leadership skills.

 Marie Tjernlund is the Co-founder and President of NobleEdge Consulting.
-As an accomplished executive coach, certified Conflict Dynamics Profile® facilitator, and a professional Actor/Director and voice-over artist, Marie brings her positive energy to clients around the world.
+As an accomplished executive coach, certified Conflict Dynamics Profile® facilitator, and a professional performer, Marie brings her positive energy and skills to clients around the world.
 You can contact her at Marie@NobleEdgeConsulting.com.